-Alcohol, cocaine, heroin, marijuana, methamphetamine, and prescription drugs have been identified as the primary substances of abuse and are the focus of most law enforcement efforts.
+Alcohol, cocaine, heroin, marijuana, methamphetamine, and prescription drugs have been identified as the primary substances of abuse and are the focus of most Alaskan law enforcement efforts.

-During 2011 the number of methamphetamine labs investigated by the Alaska State Troopers has declined slightly from 11 labs in 2010 to 8 in 2011.
+During 2012 the number of methamphetamine labs investigated by the Alaska State Troopers continued to decline with only 3 labs investigated.
 Despite the smaller number of labs seized, methamphetamine, mainly from sources outside the state, continues to be readily available throughout the state, but is more prominent in the larger populated areas.

-Perhaps just as significant are the abuse and sales of prescription drugs and the continued resurgence of the abuse of heroin in the urban areas.
+The resurgence of the abuse of heroin and continued abuse of other opiates including various opioid based prescription medications is of significant concern primarily in the urban areas.
 Alcohol and marijuana continue to be the overwhelming drugs of choice for Western Alaska.